‘I was in position to react’: Video shows bystander check Somerville bank robbery suspect into shrub

 Connolly called Powers a hero for risking his life in an attempt to help capture the suspect.

-Police say the suspect fired at responding Somerville police officers after the robbery unfolded at the Middlesex Federal Savings Bank.
-Officers returned fire.
+Police say the suspect fired at responding Somerville police officers after the robbery unfolded at the Middlesex Federal Savings Bank, prompting them to return fire.

-As the search for the gunman unfolds, residents are being urged to avoid the area and report any suspicious activity.
+As the search for the gunman continues, residents are being urged to avoid the area and report any suspicious activity.

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)